 Understanding the Hot Standby in S-Series

-Hot standby or redundancy is a redundant method in which one server runs simultaneously with an identical primary server.
+Hot-Standby or Hot Spare is a redundant method in which one server runs simultaneously with an identical primary server.
 And all data is mirrored to the secondary server in real time.
-Upon failure of the primary server, the hot standby server immediately takes over, replacing the primary server.
+Upon failure of the primary system (server), the hot standby system (server) immediately takes over, replacing the primary server.

 The two servers in the failover pair must meet the following requirements:

 - Same model.